Bought and Paid For

 - Why are buyback programs shelved when the stock market is down sharply?
 No doubt part of the reason is fear, as corporations hoard cash during lousy economic times.
 But there’s a less savory explanation: When shares are down sharply, employees are less likely to exercise their stock options, so there’s less need to buy back shares to offset the resulting dilution.
 Indeed, a cynic might take today’s 4.4% total payout and view the 2% dividend yield as a reward to shareholders—and the larger 2.4% buyback yield as a lavish perk for senior executives.
 An obvious question: Has the ability to repurchase stock, and thereby hide the dilution caused by stock options, made companies more liberal in issuing options?

 - Even if buybacks make sense for some companies, they won’t make sense for all companies.
-If corporations have extra cash, there are a variety of possible uses: They could pay dividends, buy back shares, purchase another company or reinvest in their own company.
+If corporations have extra cash, there’s a variety of possible uses: They could pay dividends, buy back shares, purchase another company or reinvest in their own company.
 Buybacks can seem like the least bad choice: There’s no tax bill for current shareholders and no risk the money will be frittered away on a bum corporate acquisition or foolish capital spending.

 But to make financial sense, buybacks should occur at prices that a company’s top executives consider lower than their stock’s intrinsic value.
 If that isn’t the case, they’re rewarding departing shareholders at the expense of longer-term investors.
 Even if top executives believe their stock is undervalued, buybacks may not be the best use of the company’s cash—if, say, the company could earn a higher return by reinvesting the money back into the company’s operations.
 Are corporations pondering such issues as they weigh whether to buy back stock?
 Somehow, I suspect not.